skapis/eshop_django/README.md

 # Eshop site
-In this repository is site with eshop site, which is developed in Django framework.
+In this repository is site with eshop, which is developed in Django framework.

 # Database